photo credit: Natalie Schaefer

 What truly takes O Ya from good to makes-all-other-food-taste-like-used-tissues, though, is the creativity with which everything is prepared.
 You’ll see plenty of hyper-fancy ingredients (like truffles, caviar, and sauces made with aged sake), but also more traditional foods prepared in new ways.
 Nearly every restaurant in town sells Island Creek Oysters, but we’re guessing O Ya is the only one that fries them with squid ink bubbles.
 Even the vegetable nigiri - which is often the biggest disappointment of omakase, because no one is here for something you can find under the glass at Chop’t - is genuinely thrilling thanks to additions like cherry blossom, onsen egg, and gold leaf.

-Of course, as you would expect at the best sushi restaurant in the city, this place is expensive: $185 for the regular omakase, $295 - $395 for the grand version, and some even-more-terrifying unknown price if you go a la carte.
+Of course, as you would expect at the best sushi restaurant in the city, this place is expensive: $250 for the regular omakase with an option for a $150 beverage pairing.
 O Ya would be a good use of your tax refund or, better yet, that bag of unmarked bills you found on the train platform (don’t worry about that guy that’s been following you around since you picked it up - you guys will bond over some hamachi).

 You’ll get what you pay for, though, so come here with close friends, loved ones, or just a company credit card monitored by a lazy operations manager.
 You’ll talk about it for years afterward, pitting it up against honeymoon restaurants, birthday dinners, and various other last-meal-of-your-life contenders.
 Alternatively, you can take your shirt off and try to break in.
 That guy in the window might have played too much beer pong that night, but he wasn’t crazy.
 Doing whatever you can to get into O Ya is the sanest thing in the world.